What Is BYOD?

 (iOS 12.4 or later is recommended for any Apple device)

 At this time, Windows Mobile is not fully supported.
 Please contact the help desk where you will be referred to the mobile support team for additional information.
 There is no other supported mobile devices.
 Palm, Symbian, or Blackberry devices are not compliant with this software.

 What Should I Expect After Installing MobileIron?

 - Your device will be required to have a password and a forced timeout of up to 15 minutes.

-- You will be asked to accept “Certificates” – this is perfectly safe as they will be coming from a trusted UConn Health server.
+- You may be asked to accept “Certificates” – this is perfectly safe as they will be coming from a trusted UConn Health server.

 - The response time for the initial email synchronization may vary.
 After the initial sync, email will flow promptly.